UNIVERSITY OF PITTSBURGH - DEPARTMENT OF MATHEMATICS – September 4, 2020

 More information on Zoom:

 It is important to familiarize yourself with other methods of communicating with students.
 There have been recent reports from users at other institutions of session errors during Zoom meetings, no doubt due to the enormous demand on their servers.
-Make sure that you can also use Teams, Skype for Business or Blackboard Collaborate:
+Make sure that you can also use Teams or Skype for Business:

 Information on Skype for Business appears here:

 Skype for Business is appropriate for communicating via voice calls and videoconferencing with small groups.
 Microsoft Teams is appropriate for large groups and provides all the features of Skype for Business as well as many other features for collaboration.
 More information can be found here: